 Sample programs in C, C++, C#, Visual Basic 6, Delphi, Linux etc. can be found on the download page.

 CANUSB uses FTDI USB chip FT245RL and we have developed our own DLL which in turn interfaces with the D2XX DLL from FTDI.
 This threaded DLL includes Open, Close, Read, Write & Status functions and will make it quick and easy for customers to make their own applications in a snap without understanding on how to parse commands and get into how the D2XX driver work.
-Tests with VB6 using this DLL shows that the CANUSB is fast and can receive 5000+ frames per second without loosing any frames.
+Tests using this DLL shows that the CANUSB is fast and can receive 5000+ frames per second without loosing any frames.
 However due to the Windows USB driver 1mS time slot (gitter) you cannot send more than about 1000 messages per second, since the CANUSB needs to report back (this apply to sending & receiving, i.e. ping pong messages).

 CANUSB ASCII Command Manual: